dipras/HookDeploy/README.md

 - ⚙️ **Custom Command Execution** → run commands defined in `config.yaml`.
 - 🛡️ **Signature Verification** → ensure the request is truly from GitHub (HMAC SHA-256).
 - 📂 **Simple Configuration** → just a YAML file, easy to read and edit.
-- 🔧 **Single Repository Focus** → lightweight and simple, perfect for personal projects or small servers.
+- 🔧 **Multi Repository Focus** → lightweight and simple, perfect for personal projects or small servers.

 ---